 Influenza, or the flu, is a contagious respiratory illness caused by influenza viruses.
 Flu seasons are unpredictable and have the potential to impact Department of Defense readiness and mission.
-In the United States, the flu results in more than 25 million reported cases, more than 150,000 hospitalizations due to serious complications, and more than 30,000 deaths annually.
+Each year in the United States, seasonal influenza kills more than 36,000 people and hospitalizes 200,000 more.

 The goal of DoD’s Influenza Vaccination Program is to protect all active duty, National Guard and Reserve personnel, mission-essential civilian personnel, healthcare personnel and Tricare beneficiaries from influenza and related complications.

 Everyone 6 months and older should receive an annual flu vaccination.
 The peak season for flu is usually October through May.
 Get vaccinated as soon as possible.

 The best way to prevent the flu is by getting a flu vaccination each year.
 Other ways to prevent catching and spreading the flu include:

 Clean your hands often with soap and warm water or alcohol-based hand cleaners

 Use a tissue to cover your mouth and nose when you sneeze or cough then put used tissue in the waste basket.
 If a tissue is not available, then sneeze or cough into the inside of your elbow, not your hand.

 Avoid close contact with people who are sick and keep your distance or stay home if you are sick.